 Posts tagged ‘Product Care’

-In our technology accelerated age, bombarded with endless emails and text messages that seem to demand instant response, it’s nice that technology has also saved us precious minutes through the invention of non-iron shirts.
+In our technologically accelerated age, bombarded with endless emails and text messages that seem to demand instant response, it’s nice that to know that technology has also saved us precious minutes through the invention of non-iron shirts.
 Mornings are rushed enough without having to open an ironing board.
-And, sending shirts to the cleaners costs money, in addition to yet one more errand to run.
+And sending shirts to the cleaners costs money, in addition to being yet one more errand to run.

 Think of linen as the rebel of the fabric family.
 In an age when men have wholeheartedly embraced the convenience of non-iron shirts and trousers, linen stubbornly remains its crinkly, wrinkly self.
 Of course, that’s part of its charm.